Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/HUE Controller.md

 ## Light / grouped light (`light`)

 This node controls Philips Hue lights (single or grouped) and maps their commands/states to KNX.

+Without a KNX gateway, the editor shows a flow-only notice in place of the duplicate “Philips HUE” heading.

 **Grouped lights:** when a KNX gateway is configured, selecting a `grouped_light` always displays the complete Switch, Dim, Tunable White, RGB/HSV, Effects and Behaviour mappings.
 The editor does not restrict these fields according to the group's current child lights.